enketo/blog/_posts/2013-05-16-enketo-branding.md

 ###Enketo.org

 The branding and design work is one of the final phases of the forthcoming launch of enketo.org.
+Another was the renaming of Aid Web Solutions to Enketo LLC.
 There is still work to be done and decisions to be made, but we're getting close.
 I'll write a post about this in the next few weeks.